LukeisStuff/bonusblocks/README.md

 * Block of Flint
   + Crafted with 9 flint
   + Fire burns forever on it
-* Block of Raw Iron and Raw Gold
+* Block of Raw Iron, Raw Gold and Raw Copper
   + Crafted with 9 raw iron or raw gold
 * Mud Bricks
   + Crafted from 4 baked mud